uio-bmi/immuneML/docs/source/tutorials/motif_recovery.rst

 This report plots the contributions of input sequences and kernels to trained DeepRC model.
 These contributions are computed using integrated gradients (IG).
 The following two figures show examples of the DeepRCMotifDiscovery report outputs when training a DeepRC model on a dataset containing the artificial disease signal 'VLEQ'.
+See :ref:`How to train and assess a receptor or repertoire-level ML classifier` for tutorial on how to write an instruction to perform this type of analysis (using :ref:`TrainMLModel` instruction and specifying the report under selection:reports:models or assessment:reports:models) and :ref:`DeepRCMotifDiscovery` for more information on the specific report.

 The left figure shows the contributions of the characters within the input sequences of the test dataset for the immune status prediction of the repertoire.
 Blue indicates positive contribution, while red indicates